Investigating the effect of Cu$^{2+}$ sorption in montmorillonite using density functional theory and molecular dynamics

 The self-diffusion coefficients of Na$^+$ ions in the 1-, 2-, and 3-W scenarios are consistent with prior literature, aligning closely with values of 0.53-1.09, 3.6-6.5 and 5.3-7.9 $\times 10^{-10} \, \text{m}^2/\text{s}$ reported at temperatures of 298 K and 323 K \cite{holmboe2014molecular}.

 Similarly, the self-diffusion for Ca$^{2+}$ ions closely match findings from previous MD simulations involving highly charged MMT structures of -0.75 e per unit cell \cite{greathouse2016molecular}.
 This study reported self-diffusion coefficients of 0.6, 1.2, and $2.2 \times 10^{-10} \, \text{m}^2/\text{s}$ for 1-, 2-, and 3-W states, respectively, which is relatively consistent with our observations for MMT containing 0.67 e per unit cell.
 Ca$^{2+}$ ions displayed lower diffusion compared to Na$^+$ ions, a consistent trend attributed to the more stable coordination shell of Ca$^{2+}$ as reported in prior research \cite{zhang2014hydration}.
-Our simulations also highlighted the greater escape of Na$^+$ ions from the interlayer region in comparison to Ca$^{2+}$ and Cu$^{2+}$ ions.

-Interestingly, the diffusion pattern of Cu$^{2+}$ ions closely resembled that of Ca$^{2+}$ ions across all directions and for all three hydration layers.
-This indicates that Cu$^{2+}$ ions share certain mobility characteristics with Ca$^{2+}$ ions in this context.
+Interestingly, the diffusion pattern of Cu$^{2+}$ ions is lower than that of Ca$^{2+}$ ions in all directions and for all three hydration layers.
+However, when compared to Na$^{+}$ ions, the diffusion behavior of Cu$^{2+}$ ions is more similar to that of Ca$^{2+}$ ions.
+This suggests that, despite Cu$^{2+}$ ions having lower mobility than Ca$^{2+}$ ions, they share more comparable mobility characteristics with Ca$^{2+}$ ions than with Na$^{+}$ ions in the context of different hydration layers.
+The higher diffusion rate of Na$^{+}$ ions is due to their single positive charge, which results in weaker interactions with water molecules compared to the divalent Ca$^{2+}$ and Cu$^{2+}$ ions.
+Ca$^{2+}$ and Cu$^{2+}$ have similar diffusion behaviors because of their similar charges, but the slightly lower diffusion rate of Cu$^{2+}$ can be attributed to its somewhat smaller hydrated ionic radius, which leads to stronger interactions with the surrounding water molecules, thus reducing its mobility.

-We noted higher diffusion rates in the second layer of water than in the third layer.
-This observation contrasts with some prior studies \cite{holmboe2014molecular, zhang2014hydration}.
-We attribute this difference to our use of semi-periodic clay in simulations.
-The structural edges in our setup hinder the exclusion of ions from the second layer of water, subjecting them to stronger repulsive forces due to their charges and ultimately increasing their mobility.
-This effect is less pronounced in the third layer of water due to the reduced influence of the structural edges.
-In other words, our system exhibits an inherent asymmetry.
-It is periodic in the Y-direction while infinite in the X-direction.
-This asymmetry contributes to the observed differences in diffusion between the X- and Y-directions.